novaaaax/Notes-Application/README.md

 * Tests
 * GitHub
 ## How To Install:
-None!
 All you need is a web browser!
 ## Usage:
 Meant for poeple who need to write something down in order to not forget it.
 ![img](home.jpeg)